rg-3/tenv.rb/README.md

 `archive-likes` supports filtering what and how many likes to archive, run `archive-likes --help` to see what options are available.
-By default all likes a user has are archived, unless the `--max` option is passed or an interrupt is received(`^C`) while the command runs.
+By default all likes belonging to a user are archived, unless the `--max` option is passed or an interrupt is received(`^C`) while the command runs.

 The following example archives the likes of Yukihiro "Matz" Matsumoto, who happens to have a low number of liked tweets: